Mega-Zesty-Yeungs-MZY/octo/client/README.md

 - Each scene has a `preload()`, `create()`, and `update()` function.
 The `preload()` function is used to load assets.
 The `create()` function is used to create objects.
 The `update()` function is used to update the game state.

+- assets: You can find assets for your game [here](https://opengameart.org/).
+You can also find assets [here](https://itch.io/game-assets/free).
+You can also find assets [here](https://www.gameart2d.com/freebies.html).
+It is highly recommended to use assets that are licensed under the Creative Commons Zero (CC0) license.
+This license allows you to use the assets for free without having to give credit to the creator.
+You can find more information about the CC0 license [here](https://creativecommons.org/share-your-work/public-domain/cc0/).

 ```